 This information is still being compiled.

 for working professionals, with three concentrations available: Human Resources Leadership, Strategic Leadership, and Training and Development.

-Each M.P.S. program consists of 9 hours of core requirements, 21 hours related directly
+Each M.P.S. program consists of 12 hours of core requirements, 15 hours related directly

 Applicants must have the following:

 Applicants who do not meet the criteria for unconditional admission may apply as a

 For complete curriculum details, click on the REQUIREMENTS tab above.

-The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resource Leadership, Strategic Leadership, and Training and Development.
-For more information contact firstname.lastname@example.org, call (615) 898-5611, or visit www.mtsu.edu/universitycollege/distance/mps.php.
+The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Leadership in Nutrition, Operations Research, Strategic Leadership, and Training and Development.
+For more information, contact Pamela.Morris@mtsu.edu, call (615) 898-5920, or visit www.mtsu.edu/mps.